Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

-where $\bm{P}$ is box prompt. $\bm{f_{i}}$ and $\bm{f_{p}}$ are image embedding and prompt embedding, respectively.
-Mask decoder is lightweight and modified from a transformer block~\cite{vaswani2017attention}, followed by a dynamic mask prediction head.
+where $\bm{f_{i}}\in \mathbb{R}^{H\times W\times C}$ and $\bm{f_{p}}\in \mathbb{R}^{N\times 2\times C}$ are image embedding and prompt embedding, respectively, and $H$, $W$ and $C$ are set as 64, 64, and 256, respectively.
+The mask decoder is lightweight and modified from a transformer block~\cite{vaswani2017attention}, followed by a dynamic mask prediction head.
 It updates both the image embedding and the prompt embedding using self-attention and cross-attention mechanisms.
 In addition, this module introduces output tokens as dynamic mask prediction units, which are then fed into an MLP to calculate the probability of mask foreground at each position in the image.
 This process can be expressed as follows:

-where $\bm{f}_{o}$ and $\bm{M}$ are output token and final mask, respectively.
-In this paper, we freeze the image encoder and prompt encoder, and only fine-tune the lightweight mask decoder to enable it to detect shadows effectively.
+where $\bm{f}_{o}\in \mathbb{R}^{5\times C}$ and $\bm{M}$ are output token and final mask, respectively.
+In this paper, we freeze the image encoder and prompt encoder, and only fine-tune the lightweight mask decoder to enable effective shadow detection.